Cats on Offense

-Randy Sanders, seventh season at Kentucky, fourth as coordinator
+Randy Sanders, sixth season at Kentucky, third as coordinator

-Randy Sanders, quarterbacks; Pat Washington, wide receivers; Mike Summers, offensive line; Greg Nord, tight ends; Steve Pardue, running backs; Andre Woodson and Tyler Sargent, graduate assistants; Glenn Holt and Sam Simpson, student assistants
+Randy Sanders, quarterbacks; Tee Martin, wide receivers; Greg Nord, tight ends; Steve Pardue, running backs; Mike Summers, offensive line; Tommy Cook, graduate assistant; Andre Woodson and Glenn Holt, student assistants

-Kentucky finished last in the Southeastern Conference and 118th (out of 120) in the nation in total offense, managing just 260 yards per game.
+Kentucky finished fourth in the Southeastern Conference and 27th in the nation in total offense, averaging 427.8 yards per game.

 Kicker: Craig McIntosh, Joe Mansour

 Cats on Defense

 Rick Minter, first full season at Kentucky; Steve Brown, ninth season at Kentucky, fifth as coordinator

 David Turner, defensive lineChuck Smith, linebackersSteve Brown, defensive backsJonathan Martin, graduate assistant/defense

 Kentucky finished sixth in the Southeastern Conference and 45th in the nation in total defense, allowing 354.2 yards per game.

 Collins Ukwu, end; Luke McDermott, tackle; Mark Crawford, tackle; Danny Trevathan, linebacker; Ronnie Sneed, linebacker; Martavius Neloms, safety; Winston Guy, safety; Mychal Bailey, safety; Randall Burden, cornerback; Anthony Mosley, cornerback; Ryan Tydlacka, punter